EcoMeditation: Effortless Meditation in 7 Easy Steps

 2. Close your eyes, and let your tongue rest loosely on the floor of your mouth.

-3. Picture a big empty space behind your eyes.
+3. Feel your hands.
+Feel your feet.
+Feel the space inside your hands.
+Feel the space inside your feet.
+Feel the space inside your legs, your arms, your torso, your neck and head.
+Feel the space inside your whole body.
+Picture a big empty space behind your eyes.
+Picture a big empty space between your eyebrows.
 If thoughts arise in your mind at any point during the meditation, just let them go.
 Watch them drift like clouds across the sky, without attachment.

 4. Breathe slowly, for 6 seconds per out-breath, and 6 seconds per in-breath.
 Count to 6 silently each time you breathe in, and each time you breathe out.
 Notice how relaxed your tongue is.
 Picture the big empty space behind your eyes.
 Keep your tongue relaxed.